almasy51/cop4531/readme.txt.txt

-You will be prompted to enter a file name and a start node and end node "k" The algorithm will run for both dijkstra and shortest reliable path and print the output to "out.txt"
+You will be prompted to enter a file name and a start node and end node "k" The algorithm will run for both dijkstra and shortest reliable path and print the output to "out.txt".
+The input should be the capital letters of a specific node